Uttamydv/Cybersecurity-Homelab-and-Penetration-Testing-Project/Lab Infrastructure/Set up and Configure OpnSense Firewall.md

    ![](../images/Screenshot_9.png)
 - After installation, the system will reboot, and you’ll see the **console menu** where you can configure the network interfaces.
    ![](../images/Screenshot_10.png)
+  -Now you can remove the disk image from the booting sequence of opnsense, so that every time it boot from the hard disk only because it make your work and settings persistennt.

 ---